sjsu-koby/Final-Project/README.md

 Added class for platforms

-Added a game over screen
+Added a game over and victory screen

-Add a victory screen and artist statement
+Added music and jump sound effects

+**Ongoing:**

+Make the victory screen start a new game

 Give sprites animation(not that important, but will attempt past due date)

+Add an artist statement